iamMoid/pr-practice/star-wars.md

 | Darth Vader    |                           4 |
 | Han Solo       |                           4 |

-By far, the most accomplished pilot of all is R2-D2.
+By far, the most accomplished pilot of all is Obi-Wan Kenobi.
 He is shown below piloting a starship.

 <div class="figure">